cloudamqp/lavinmq/CONTRIBUTING.md

 2. [Non-code contributions](#non-code-contributions)

 ## Code contributions
 The first step to making a code contribution, is starting a conversation around what you'd like to work on.
-You can start a cconversation around an existing [issue](https://github.com/cloudamqp/lavinmq/issues) or a new one that you've created - refer to [reporting an issue](#report-an-issue).
+You can start a conversation around an existing [issue](https://github.com/cloudamqp/lavinmq/issues) or a new one that you've created - refer to [reporting an issue](#report-an-issue).
 Next:

 1. Fork, create feature branch
 1. Build with `make -j`